louisecordrie/pyPTF_data_update/README.md

 ## Preparation of the Environment

 Download the entire git repository.

 A dataset should be uploaded from Zenodo and uncompressed.

 Replace line 36 in the `cfg/ptf_main.config` file with your `pyPTF_hazard_curves` dictionary path.

-## Configuration of the Run

 Two files must be modified before the run: